Attersson/payment-demo/README.md

 2. Create a new app in the Developer Dashboard
 3. Switch to Sandbox mode
 4. Copy Client ID and Secret to your .env file
+5. For webhooks, configure your sandbox application to send webhook events to `http://your-domain/api/webhooks/paypal`

 #### Troubleshooting